 In my Day Zero: The First 5 Math Lessons, I have lesson plans training students to establish norms for using manipulatives during math time.
 This includes practicing the right way to use them and building time for students to first explore and play before actually using them as tools.
 I will never forget the time I used colorful overhead counters to teach arrays to 3rd graders in New York.
 This school had a lot of discipline problems and found manipulatives led to misbehavior.
 We used them in our lesson and first used them to make beautiful pictures.
 They had a blast and then used them the right way with the remaining time.
-You can access a download of this document in my SHOP or as part of your Math Video Library Membership coming July 16, 2020.
+You can access a download of this document in my SHOP.

 If distance learning continues next year, students are still going to need physical manipulatives.
 Encourage families to use items at home for a simple substitution.
 Beans can be used as place value chips and counters.
 Fraction strips and circles can be printed off the internet.
 Then, during lessons use digital manipulatives and invite students to show their homemade version.

 Manipulatives play a vital role in the math classroom, especially in grades K-6.
 However, they must be used in a thoughtful way to truly be successful.
 If you would like to see some creative ways to use manipulatives, check out my videos in my Math Video Library for some sample lessons.
 Don't forget to grab your FREE download below!